-Review of the Fieldwork Portfolio (5%)
+Review of the Fieldwork Portfolio (5%) due on a rolling basis

 One of the most important aspects of your research will be the informal fieldwork portfolio you maintain throughout the course.
 Your portfolio, comprised of your fieldwork notebook as well as any other materials you may collect (including digitally, such as photos, readings, etc.) will be the primary place where you gather evidence and begin reflective and analytic processing toward your research project.
 Your notebook might be comprised of notes from relevant class and site visits, conversations you have with people throughout your time on program (both paraphrasing as well as apropos quotes), observations, and journal-style processing of experiences in the homestay or anywhere else on the program; together, these will provide the ethnographic material that you will analyze in your final comparative paper and will provide the most original data from which you will draw.
 Throughout the semester you will have the opportunity to attend site-visits and lectures that may pertain directly or indirectly to your topic.
-You might also find yourself making observations about your daily experiences remember that your topic may come up in unexpected moments and forms: a poster on the street, a passing conversation, a moment of culture clash - so make sure to capture these as well as you might in maintaining a journal.
+You might also find yourself making observations about your daily experiences - remember that your topic may come up in unexpected moments and forms: a poster on the street, a passing conversation, a moment of culture clash - so make sure to capture these as well as you might in maintaining a journal.
 Your notebook might also be a place for you to work out questions and frustrations, consider new methods and ideas, reflect on the ethics of a situation or your changing ideas, fine-tune and narrow your project and more deeply engage in the places we visit.

 You will periodically consult with program faculty on progress-or sticking points-in your research work.
 Office hours will be announced as the program schedule permits, but you are also encouraged to approach faculty informally to discuss whenever possible-make use of wait times in airports or on public transportation.
 Toward these meetings, bring your portfolio as this allows the faculty member to look more holistically at your process and advise you.
+A portfolio review will be set by the faculty, on a rolling basis, toward the end of the Vietnam schedule.
+This will

-A portfolio review will be set by the faculty, on a rolling basis, toward the end of the California schedule.
+A portfolio review will be set by the faculty, on a rolling basis, toward the end of the Vietnam schedule.
 This will serve as a check on your overall progress and count as the Review of the Fieldwork Portfolio.

-Collective Fieldwork Presentation (20%)
+Collective Fieldwork Presentation (20%) on Tuesday, February 25th

-We will conduct fieldwork in teams for selected sites during the California and Puerto Rico country programs.
+We will conduct fieldwork in teams for selected sites during the Vietnam country program.
 You will be divided into groups to fulfill specific tasks before, during, and after these site visits.
 These tasks include: gathering background information on the relevant site and context, conducting a brief literature survey to help the group frame the fieldwork and develop guiding questions, preparing an interview guide, preparing interview questions, direct observation of the site, and reflection on the fieldwork practice.
-You will be provided a more elaborate prompt for the Collective Fieldwork project at the relevant time in each site.
+You will be provided a more elaborate prompt for the Collective Fieldwork project at the relevant time in Vietnam.

-Mid-term Presentation (10%)
+Mid-term Presentation (10%) on April 3rd